himanshuo/life-of-learning/articles/OS/lecture_5.md

 4. priority of process (for cpu scheduling)
 5. register save area - area used to save registers
 6. whether the processor is running or not
+  * each CPU has cache
+  * You want to know whether the processor is running so that you can make sure that you can have the same processor be run in order to take advantage of the CPU's cache.
 7. list of open files (file descriptor of each open file)
 8. current position of stack pointer
 9. current position of heap pointer